2mol/loser-hack/README.md

 Did [Hack Zurich](http://hackzurich.com/) (just like your parents) not want you?

 - because you filled out the application like any shitty internet form, providing as few personal details as possible
-- because you didn't realize you had to send your resumé, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
+- because you didn't realize you had to send a) your resumé, b) a handwritten motivational letter, and c) erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting (mentioned on the registration page, go look it up)
 - because the only language choices were Java and PHP 4 (list recited purely from memory)
 - because you're not an idea person
 - because you don't blockchain, and machine learning is so 2015